bradietilley/pest-stories/docs/documentation.md

 ## Stories

-A `BradieTilley\StoryBoard\Story` is a from-start-to-finish "story" about your application's features, access restrictions, etc. Similarly, a `BradieTilley\StoryBoard\StoryBoard` is 99% the same as a story (per current release) but with better dataset handling (when you enable datasets).

-A story is built up of zero-or-more scenarios and one-or-more tasks (see below), an expectation of you 'can' or 'cannot' perform this action, and an assertion that asserts that the actual results were as expected.
+A story (`BradieTilley\StoryBoard\Story`) is a full test (from start to finish) for your application's features or limitations.

+A story may be comprised of:

+- zero or more scenarios (see `Actions` below)
+- one-or-more tasks (see `Actions` below)
+- an expectation of you _"can"_ or _"cannot"_ perform the action, where applicable
+- an assertion where you check if the actual results are as you expect

-You play with building blocks and build a scenario of which a feature or restriction you're testing stems from, then you perform an task of which you then assert is what you want.
+You play with building blocks to form a situation where a feature/limitation test stems from, then you perform a task and assert the results are as expected.
 Simple!

 Read more about [Stories](/docs/stories.md).

 ## Actions

-A `BradieTilley\StoryBoard\Stories\AbstractAction` is a closure driven callback that may be used in one or more stories in order to execute a sequence of events/actions that lead to a state where you can test a given feature, access restriction or whatever.
+An action (`BradieTilley\StoryBoard\Stories\AbstractAction`) is a closure-driven callback that may be used in one or more stories, in order to execute a sequence of events/actions that lead to a state where you can test a given feature/limitation.

-There are two different types of actions - a Scenario and a Task.
+There are two different types of actions - scenarios and tasks.

-Scenarios are designed to seed an environment before you begin testing, such as creating existing records, modifying configuration values, etc.
+A Scenario (`BradieTilley\StoryBoard\Stories\Scenario`) is designed to seed an environment before you begin testing, such as creating existing records, modifying configuration values, etc.

-Tasks are designed to perform actions of which the result may be asserted against.
-Typically you only need a single Task, however you may have multiple.
+A Task (`BradieTilley\StoryBoard\Stories\Task`) is designed to perform actions where may assert your expectations against.
+Typically you only need a single Task, however you may have multiple if needed.

-Together, the can paint the picture of what you're testing:
+Together, they can paint the picture of what you're testing:

-    - Scenario: create admin, login as admin.
+    - Scenario: `create an admin and login as them`, `create a record`
-    - Task: impersonate another user, perform some action whilst impersonating.
+    - Task: `impersonate another user`, `view the record via API`.

-Then you test if the (last) task (some action whilst impersonating) was successful/prohibited.
+Then you test the tasks were successful (or prohibited) depending on your expectation.

 Read more about [Actions](/docs/actions.md).